Cambrian chordates: Zhongxiniscus intermedius

 Zhongxiniscus intermedius had a small, broad and short, fish-like body that was roughly 10 mm in length.
 It has S-shaped myomeres, dorsal and ventral fins.
 It is tentatively interpreted as an intermediate form between Cathaymyrus and two vertebrates Haikouichthys and Myllokunmingia.

 Haikouichthys ercaicunensis

 Haikouichthys ercaicunensis looks like Myllokunmingia with which it was discovered from the same beds.
 The body about 2.5 cm long and is narrower than Myllokunmingia.
 The head and tail are distinct at the opposite ends.
 There are at least six to nine probable gills.
 The myomeres are with rear directed chevrons in the tail.
 It has a long notochord along its body length.
 It has a prominent dorsal fin with fin radials but not as well developed in those of hagfish and lampreys.'

 Marjum Formation

 Nuucichthys

-Nuucichthys found in the in the Marjum Formation of the House Range in Utah, and is closely related Laurentian stem-vertebrates.
+Nuucichthys found in the Marjum Formation of the House Range in Utah, and is closely related Laurentian stem-vertebrates.
 Nuucichthys is 32.4 millimeters (1.28 inches) long and is 7.9 millimeters (0.31 inches) tall.
 The eyes have camera-type lenses.
 Nuucichthys have a large branchial chamber with organs.